wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 We basically have double functions that do the exact same thing.

-When we learn abotu prototypes in classes, we will learn about how to share the functionality between galleries as well as open up the functionaltiy so we can call them manually ourselves.
+When we learn about prototypes in classes, we will learn about how to share the functionality between galleries as well as open up the functionality so we can call them manually ourselves.

 ---